Payment Gateway Testing: How to Prevent a Disaster

-A payment gateway is an IT system that mediates the authorization and processing of electronic payments between online stores and financial institutions.
-It connects customers, merchants, banks, and card organizations, ensuring secure transmission of payment data and transaction verification.
-Modern payment gateways handle diverse payment methods – from traditional credit and debit cards, through BLIK and bank transfers, to modern digital wallets like Apple Pay or Google Pay.
-Their role is not only to process payments but also to protect sensitive financial data in accordance with the highest security standards.
+A payment gateway functions as the digital nerve center of modern e-commerce, serving as an IT system that mediates the authorization and processing of electronic payments between online stores, financial institutions, customers, and payment processors.
+This sophisticated infrastructure connects diverse payment methods – from traditional credit cards through BLIK and bank transfers, to modern digital wallets like Apple Pay or Google Pay – while ensuring secure transmission of sensitive financial data according to the highest international security standards.

 What Threats Do Payment Gateways Face?